mjordan/droptoislandora/README.md

 1. Place the `dragndrop.desktop` file in your Desktop folder.
 1. Right click on the shortcut icon, and go to the "Properties" item.
     1. Adjust the path in the "Command" field so it points to your copy of `droptoislandora.py`.
     1. Go to the "Permissions" tab and check "Allow executing file as a program".

 ### Preparing your Python script

-Change the config variables at the top of the `droptoislandora.py` script to match your environment.
+1. If necessary, change the config variables at the top of the `droptoislandora.py` script to match your Islandora instance.
+1. If necessary, change the taxonomy term IDs in the section that starts with the comment `# Note: Taxonomy IDs for "Islandora Models" are hard coded here.` to match your Islandora instance.

 ### Dragging files up to Islandora